Please note: Citi is an advertising partner of finder.com

 2. Scroll to the bottom of the page and click Contact Us.

-3. On the Contact Us page, scroll down until you see the Secure Message Center link.
-Click it.
+3. On the Contact Us page, scroll down until you see the Chat With Us box.
+Then click Chat with Citi to start the live chat.

 You may not be able to cancel your card online.
 In that case, call Citi at 800-950-5114.